bkidwell/ebmeta-old/README.md

 * Beautiful Soup -- HTML/XML stream parsing and manipulation for Python
 * Calibre (Calibre's `ebook-convert` command is used to manipulate and build EPUB package files.)
+* exiftool -- for writing Title and Author fields in PDF files because Calibre seems to fail at that
 * pandoc -- all purpose converter to and from Markdown syntax
 * Python 2.7
 * YAML for Python -- minimal config / serialization syntax